w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 If you create an account first using Polkadot-JS Apps UI and then add it to the browser extension, you need to follow the
-[guidelines for the browser extension](#reset-password-using-the-browser-extension) to change the the password of such an account.
+[guidelines for the browser extension](#reset-password-using-the-browser-extension) to change the password of such an account.

 :::